 On March 22nd 1967, the Justice Bureau of State, gave to the new Institution the legal solicitorship, through the Resolution P.J.
 290 and approved the Social Statute, which is in force up to now.

 The first formal Board of Directors was chaired by Ing Antonio Marín as President and Ing Raúl Aleman as Vice President.

-At different times since it was set up, many entities have been part of the Federation: The Argentine Factories of Internal Combustion Motors Association, the Argentine Chamber of Naval Industry (C.I.N.A.), the Naval Industries Association, the Argentine Chamber of Light Boats Builders (C.A.C.E.L.), the Argentine Chamber of Naval Industry of Mar del Plata (C.I.N.M.d.P.), Río Santiago Shipyard (A.R.S.), the Naval Industry Providers (CAPINAVAL), the Argentine Nava Industrial Chamber (C.I.N.A.R.), Tandanor Shipyard, the Argentine Naval Industry Chamber of Santa Fe (C.A.S.I.N.) and the Argentine Association of Naval Engineering (A.A.I.N.).
+At different times since it was set up, many entities have been part of the Federation: The Argentine Factories of Internal Combustion Motors Association, the Argentine Chamber of Naval Industry (C.I.N.A.), the Naval Industries Association, the Argentine Chamber of Light Boats Builders (C.A.C.E.L.), the Argentine Chamber of Naval Industry of Mar del Plata (C.I.N.M.d.P.), Río Santiago Shipyard (A.R.S.), the Argentine Naval Industrial Chamber (C.I.N.A.R.), Tandanor Shipyard, the Argentine Naval Industry Chamber of Santa Fe (C.A.S.I.N.) the Union of Shipbuilders (U.C.N), the Argentine Association of Shipyards and Naval Workshops (A.A.T.N.A.), and the Argentine Association of Naval Engineering (A.A.I.N.).

 FINA also integrates the Argentine Industry Union (U.I.A.) since 1966, having been in its Executive Board during several periods.
-It is also part of the Argentine Navy League (L.N.A.), as a member of its Steering Committee.
+It is also part of the Argentine Navy League (L.N.A.).
 It is a member as well in the Advisory Councils of the Argentine Coastguard (P.N.A.) and in the National Department of Ports and Sailing Roads (S.S.P. y V.N.).